 Solid waste and landfill facts

-Municipal solid waste (MSW) is everything we throw away in our trashcans, and a shocking amount ends up in landfill.
+Municipal solid waste (MSW) is everything we throw away in our trashcans, and a shocking amount ends up in landfill or is sent to incinerators.
 By ensuring we recycle conscientiously, as well as educating ourselves on how to improve recycling rates we can significantly reduce waste.
 Here we look at the facts and figures on our landfill practices.

 - There are currently more than 2,600 MSW landfill sites in the US.